sarir11/finance/content/publication/example/index.md

 publication: "Working Paper"

 abstract: >
-We show that concentration risk is priced in corporate bonds.
+"We show that concentration risk is priced in corporate bonds.
 When a few firms dominate the economy, their idiosyncratic shocks no longer diversify away and default risk becomes more correlated acrossissuers.
 Thiscorrelationiscostlyforbondholders, whoseconcavepayoﬀsoﬀernooﬀsettingupside.
 A one-standard-deviation rise in concentration beta lowers expected excess returns by 2.53% per year after standard controls, and a long-short strategy earns about 10% annually.
 The premium is strongest among non-investment-grade and short-maturity bonds, consistent with default and rollover risk.
-For the same firms, it is larger and more robust in bonds than in equities.
+For the same firms, it is larger and more robust in bonds than in equities."

 summary: "Concentration risk—the dominance of large firms—is priced in corporate bonds."